Drywall Tools For The Beginner

 nicer driver, I would recommend getting a

-used name brand cordless driver at this site - you can sometimes get a pretty good deal.
+used name brand cordless driver at this site - you can sometimes get

 - Sandpaper - 100 grit & 220 grit.
 Also an 8 inch by 3.5 inch